- Estimated time to complete: 5 minutes

 - Start your trial on the ScaleGrid Console.

-- Select “MySQL”, your Cloud Provider, and “Dedicated Hosting” on the Getting Started page, and click Create Cluster:
+- Select “MySQL” and your Cloud Provider on the Getting Started page, and click Configure Your Cluster:

 - Name: In the pop-up menu, set a name for your cluster using alphanumeric characters.

-- Cloud Profile: Choose from the 16 Azure data centers to host your dedicated MySQL clusters through ScaleGrid.
+- Cloud Profile: Choose from the different data centers to host your dedicated MySQL clusters through ScaleGrid.
 Check out the data centers available under each cloud provider for MySQL here.

 - VM Size: Select your virtual machine (VM) size for the MySQL deployment you wish to create, ranging from Micro to X4XLarge.